-When the son read in the stars that his father had died, the son returned to take the throne.
-On his way back to the city, some hunters gave them a roasted lizard to eat.
+When the son read in the stars that his father had died, he returned to take the throne.
+On his way back to the city, some hunters gave he and his wife a roasted lizard to eat.
 They sat down next to a lake and while his wife was getting water, he ate the lizard all by himself.
 When she returned, he showed her the tip of the tail and said the lizard ran away; he tried to catch it, but the tail broke off and it escaped into a hole.
-Not showing her anger, she simply said “There’s nothing you can do when a roasted lizard runs away,” and they continued their journey.
+Not showing her anger, she simply said, “There’s nothing you can do when a roasted lizard runs away,” and they continued their journey.
 She became the chief queen, but from that point on the king completely ignored her and took his pleasure with other women.

 The Bodhisatta felt the queen deserved some respect because she was a good woman, and he decided to get it for her.
 In the presence of the king, he asked her why she did not give gifts to the men of the royal court.
 “What can I give you,” she replied, “when my husband gives me nothing?
 Even when we traveled back here, he would not share his roasted lizard,” and she told him the whole story.
 “Then why do you stay with a man who disrespects you and makes you feel bad?” he asked.
 “When a tree goes barren, birds fly to a new grove.”
 While the Bodhisatta and his wife spoke, the king remembered all the good things about his wife.
-He apologized and from then on gave his queen everything she deserved and also thanked the Bodhisatta for reminding him of her virtue.
+He apologized, and from then on gave his queen everything she deserved, and he also thanked the Bodhisatta for reminding him of her virtue.

 In the Lifetime of the Buddha

 The king and queen were earlier births of a husband and wife who had traveled from the city to the country to collect a debt.
-As they returned home some hunters gave them a roasted lizard to eat.
+As they returned home, some hunters gave them a roasted lizard to eat.
 The man ate the whole lizard while his wife was getting water and lied that it had run away.
-Not showing her anger, she simply said “There’s nothing you can do when a roasted lizard runs away,” and they continued their journey.
+Not showing her anger, she simply said, “There’s nothing you can do when a roasted lizard runs away,” and they continued their journey.

 Later they stopped at the Buddha’s monastery and he asked the wife if her husband was kind and loving.
-“I love him,” she answered, “but he does not love me.
+“I love him,” she answered, “but he does not love me.”
 The Buddha told the wife her husband acts like this often, but when reminded of her virtues he treats her right and told them this story as an example.